ZEN in the TAC approach

 The whole multifaceted condition

 When supporting a new child’s understanding and skills, we observe that abilities and disabilities interact with each other.
-When a child develops intention, attention, communication and dexterity in dressing and undressing tasks, these will be of benefit at mealtimes and in play activity.
+When a child develops intention, attention, communication and dexterity in dressing and undressing tasks, these new skills will also be of benefit at mealtimes and in play and social activity.
 Impairment in vision will affect how a child learns to move around the room.
 Impairment of movement will affect visual perception and sense of space.
 There are no separate parts in a baby or infant.
 Practitioners who specialise in a single aspect of child development must use their knowledge in the context of the whole child’s learning.
 When we simplify a child’s plural diagnoses (of perhaps sensory, physical, intellectual and behavioural challenges) to a single unique multifaceted condition, we can develop a whole approach to learning.
-This avoids the fragmented approach that would treat a child in bits and the multiple-practitioner approach that keeps child, parents and practitioners stressed and exhausted.
+This avoids the fragmented approach that would treat a child in bits and the multiple-practitioner approach that can keep the child, parents and practitioners stressed and exhausted.

 A whole approach

 The TAC response to the child’s wholeness and to the interconnections between the child’s abilities and impairments is to integrate education, play and the work of paediatric therapists to help the baby or infant gain new understanding and skills.
 Members of a TAC gradually increase their ability to work with the whole child.
 Collective competence emerges with time allowing some reduction in the number of people who need to work directly with the child at any one time.
 The care and support becomes less complicated and more sensitive to the child and family.

 The wholeness of learning in natural life